 Thriving Under Pressure In College

 It's extremely normal to feel overwhelmed or stressed in college.
 You’ve made an enormous change in your life and no one has everything figured out from the start.
-Adjusting to a new environment, pace of learning, and challenging content is DIFFICULT - especially during a global pandemic.
+Adjusting to a new environment, pace of learning, and challenging content is DIFFICULT!
 It's important to identify and accept these stressors, and then we can start to strategize and move forward.

 First, find ways to cope with any stress you're experiencing